The Secret Life of Sue Townsend: How a working class mother achieved literary stardom

 Townsend was in the middle of writing what would have been the final Adrian Mole book when she died, in 2014, after suffering a stroke.

-The Secret Life of Sue Townsend, Aged 68¾ is on BBC Two at 21:00 on Saturday 15 October, and available afterwards on BBC iPlayer for 30 days.
+The Secret Life of Sue Townsend, Aged 68¾ is available now on BBC iPlayer.

 Adrian Mole, began life as Nigel...